Memewtoo/Memewtoo/README.md

 </div>

-- ⚡ Good in Algorithms, Data Structures, Database Systems, Object-Oriented Programming, Design Patterns, and Problem Solving skills.
+- ⚡ Good in Algorithms, Data Structures, Database Systems, and Problem Solving skills.
-- 📫 Detailed-oriented, responsible, and committed enginee.
+- 📫 Detailed-oriented, responsible, and committed programmer.
 Self and quick learner, self-motivated, and social.

 <!--
 **Memewtoo/Memewtoo** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.